Unsweeticetea/StrictlyWorseArmor/README.md

 4. Compare listed item IDs and delete strictly worse armor
 5. Close the script

-You can filter the IDs into DIM with "Id:XYZ" and mark them for deletion.
+You can filter the IDs in DIM with "Id:XYZ" and mark them for deletion.